Celiac: Foods to Avoid

 • Wheat flour including all purpose flour and whole wheat flour

-• Oats that are not marked gluten-free
+• Oats that are not labeled “certified gluten-free”

 • Rye